triciasykes/lecture-notes/apartment-app/auth-auth-devise-jwt.md

 - So we can authenticate a user, which means it gives us login pages where a user can create an account or login to an account.

-Now, since we have a decoupled application, we will need to verify that a person is who they are on the backend.
+- Since we have a decoupled application, we will need to verify that a person is who they are on the backend.
 We also need the frontend to know that a user is logged in and is now authorized to access specific features in the application.
 To pass this information, we will be using JWT.

 ### What is JWT and Why Use it?